 Although not essential, you may wish to bring your poll card with you on the day, in addition to an accepted form of voter ID, as it will speed up the voting process.
-Please note however that the polling station staff cannot dispose of this for you, so make sure you take it away with you and dispose of it securely.
+Polling station staff can dispose of this for you securely, or if you prefer you can take it away and dispose of it yourself.

 If you've lost your poll card letter, you don't need it to vote.
 If you're not sure where to your polling station is, use our postcode lookup - Map showing electoral boundaries and polling stations.

 Recently moved house